 Q: Who establishes and enforces advertising laws?

-A: The Federal Trade Commission (FTC) has broad authority to prohibit unfair or deceptive acts or practices.
-Under this mandate, the FTC has issued regulations barring false and misleading advertisements.
-Only the FTC has the authority to enforce its regulations.
-However, the Federal Trademark Act of 1946, commonly known as the Lanham Act, protects private parties, such as consumers or competitors, against unfair competition and false advertising.
-In addition, most states have laws against unfair trade practices and false advertising.
+A: The Federal Trade Commission (FTC) has broad authority to prohibit unfair or deceptive acts or practices for interstate advertisements.
+Under this mandate, the FTC has issued a number of guidelines to help advertisers avoice false and misleading advertisements.
+The FTC also has developed or updated many guidelines within the past few years to address issues created by advertising online and via social media.
+In addition, all states have laws against unfair trade practices and false advertising; each state's attorney general is charged with enforcement within that state.
+The Federal Trademark Act of 1946, commonly known as the Lanham Act, protects private parties, such as consumers or competitors, against unfair competition and false advertising, as do a variety of state laws.

 Q: What does it mean for an advertisement to be unfair or deceptive?